 Career opportunities in Biomedical Sciences

-Year three provides the option to seek that all-important chance to experience some essential and fascinating insights for your future career by completing a 30-week placement.
 Biomedical science is a rapidly growing area of study and graduates are highly sought after by a diverse range of organisations, not only medical, but those involved in other scientific and related technical research and development.

 Next start date:

-September 2020, September 2021
+September 2021, September 2022